 It’s important to understand that glyphosate isn’t just on the outside of plants—it is absorbed into plants.
 Contamination cannot be removed by washing, and it isn’t broken down by cooking or baking.
 Here’s a rundown on what you need to know to avoid glyphosate-sprayed food shopping:

 The Non-GMO Project Verified label means that a product doesn’t contain GMOs, which is helpful information to know, but won’t tell you whether the product is free of glyphosate.

 The best way to steer clear of glyphosate-sprayed food is to seek out products that bear the USDA Organic label.
 In order to receive organic certification, food producers cannot knowingly spray food with synthetic chemical pesticides such as glyphosate.
 Unfortunately, glyphosate use is so rampant that the herbicide may contaminate food that isn’t directly sprayed, including organic crops.

-The Detox Project, a research and certification platform that uses an FDA-registered food-testing lab to test for toxic chemicals, has launched the “Glyphosate Residue Free” label, which offers more transparency and provides extra assurance against glyphosate exposure.
+The Detox Project, a research and certification platform that uses an FDA-registered food-testing lab to test for toxic chemicals, certifies a “Glyphosate Residue Free” label, which offers more transparency and provides extra assurance against glyphosate exposure.
 The Detox Project is working with food manufacturers and grocery chains to get this label on more products so that consumers can more easily avoid glyphosate in their food.